DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 2. Develop and articulate a systematic understanding of knowledge at, or informed by, the forefront of research both qualitatively, and quantitatively of both hard and soft materials in nanotechnology.

-5. Develop and articulate a systematic understanding of knowledge at, or informed by, the forefront of research both qualitatively, and quantitatively of experimental methods for the surface characterisation of nanoscale materials.
+5. Develop and articulate a systematic understanding of knowledge at, or informed by, the forefront of research both qualitatively, and quantitatively of the principles of X-ray photoelectron spectroscopy both from a point of the measurements as well as from a measurement analysis perspective.

 6. Demonstrate this systematic understanding by preparing and delivering a brief presentation outlining the key scientific elements underpinning a particular topic in nanotechnology or surface analysis of relevance to the student's own research project.